googleinterns/vm-network-migration/README.md

 Note: --region is only needed for a regional forwarding rule.

 ## Troubleshooting:
-1. The tool has import issue.
-You should check the Python version and ensure pip3 matches Python3.
+1. The tool cannot run and has an import issue.
+    * You should check the Python version and ensure pip3 matches Python3.
+    * Follow the 'Before running' section and install it again.
-2. After the migration, all the resources have been migrated, but the resource's external IP is not accessible.
+2. After the migration, all the resources migrated, but the resource's external IP is not accessible.
     * You should check out the target network's firewall.
-You need to set up all the firewalls in the target network manually. .
-The easiest way is to copy all the original network's firewall settings to the target VPC network.
+You need to set up all the firewalls in the target network manually.
+The easiest way is to follow all the original network's firewall settings and create the target VPC network's firewalls.
-3. The rollback is failed and throws an 'RollbackFailed' error:
+3. The rollback is failed and throws a 'RollbackFailed' error:
     * The rollback can fail due to network issues or quota limitation issues.
-    * In this scenario, you can refer to the ‘backup.log’ file, which is located in the root folder. you can recreate the lost resources by themselves.
-The name and the configuration of all the legacy resources that the tool might have possibly touched are saved in the 'backup.log' file.
+    * In this scenario, you can refer to the ‘backup.log’ file, which is located in the root folder.
+    You can recreate the lost resources by yourself.
+The configuration of all the legacy resources that the tool might have possibly touched are saved in the 'backup.log' file.
 4. The tool throws a 'MigrationFailed' error:
     * The migration has failed.
-The tool rollbacks the resource to the legacy network.
-You should be cautious that the internal IPs may have changed due to the rollback.
+The tool rollbacks the target resource to the legacy network.
+You should be cautious that the internal IPs may have already changed after the rollback.
 5. The tool terminates with some other errors, such as 'InvalidNetworkError' or 'HttpError':
     * The migration didn't start due to that error.
-The tool didn't modify the original resource.
+The tool didn't modify the target resource.

 ## Run end-to-end tests:
 #### Before running: